magento/devdocs/guides/v2.1/payments-integrations/vault/admin-integration.md

 </page>
 {% endhighlight %}

-This configuration allow to render Vault payments by Vault module and create all depending js components.
+You just need to specify payment method code and path for template, this configuration allow to render Vault payments by Vault module and create all depending js components.

 Now, you can use Vault in Admin panel as payment method.